 For most people with a modern laptop that has a soldered GPU, the most practical and effective way to get a massive graphics performance boost is by using an external GPU, or eGPU.
 An eGPU setup consists of two parts: an external enclosure that has its own power supply and a standard desktop graphics card that you install inside it.

 This enclosure then connects to your laptop via a high-bandwidth port, which is the critical requirement.
 You absolutely must have a Thunderbolt 3, Thunderbolt 4, or USB4 port on your laptop.
 These ports provide enough data throughput to let an external GPU for your laptop function effectively.
 A standard USB-C port will not work.
-While this solution sacrifices portability, it can transform a thin-and-light ultrabook into a legitimate gaming or video editing powerhouse when you’re at your desk.

 I’ve broken down the main trade-offs for you here:

-- Pros: Significant performance increase, ability to use powerful desktop GPUs, keeps intense heat outside the laptop’s chassis, and can be moved between compatible laptops.
+Significant performance increase, ability to use powerful desktop GPUs, keeps intense heat outside the laptop’s chassis, and can be moved between compatible laptops.

-- Cons: High cost (enclosure + GPU), loss of portability (desk-bound solution), some performance loss (~10-20%) compared to the same card in a desktop due to connection bandwidth limitations.
+High cost (enclosure + GPU), loss of portability (desk-bound solution), some performance loss (~10-20%) compared to the same card in a desktop due to connection bandwidth limitations.

 3.1.
-The reality of eGPUs in 2024 and beyond: Performance, cost, and user experience
+The reality of eGPUs in 2025 and beyond: Performance, cost, and user experience

 So, are external GPUs worth it for laptops?
 In my experience, the answer depends entirely on your use case and budget.
 If you have a powerful, modern laptop with a Thunderbolt port but a weak integrated GPU, an eGPU can be a game-changer.
 You get the best of both worlds: a portable machine for work on the go and a powerful gaming rig at home.
-However, the total cost can be substantial.
-A good enclosure can cost $300-$500, and a mid-range desktop GPU can add another $400-$600.
-At that price point, you are often approaching the cost of a new, dedicated budget gaming laptop.

-According to tech analyst Eleanor Vance, an eGPU makes sense if you need a single powerful machine for both mobile work and at-home gaming, but it’s not a magic bullet for every old laptop.
+An eGPU makes sense if you need a single powerful machine for both mobile work and at-home gaming, but it’s not a magic bullet for every old laptop.

 Setup can also involve some driver troubleshooting, though it has become much more plug-and-play in recent years.
 It’s a fantastic solution for the right person, but not a universal fix.